 Are plastic bags microwave safe?

-Microwaving food in a plastic bag is safe as long as it is labeled as microwave safe.
+Microwaving food in a Ziploc bag is safe as long as it is labeled as microwave safe.
 However, there are always health risks and concerns when microwaving plastic.

 If you heat or cook with high heat over extended durations of time, the plastic bag may melt and release harmful chemicals that can possibly leach into your meal.
 Soft plastics melt at low temperatures, which is a risk that many are not will to take a chance on.